 (ByVal hwndCaller As LongPtr, ByVal pszFile As String, _

 ByVal uCommand As Long, ByVal dwData As Long) As Long

 Then you can display a particular topic by calling: HtmlHelp(0, strHelpFile, HH_HELP_CONTEXT, iContextID) where strHelpFile is the full path to the .chm help file, and iContextID is a Long containing the HelpScribble Topic ID of the topic you want to display.

 To show the table of contents you created with HelpScribble's Contents Editor, call: HtmlHelp(0, strHelpFile, HH_DISPLAY_TOC, 0).
 Make the same call with HH_DISPLAY_INDEX to display the keyword index you created with HelpScribble's Index Editor.
 Use HH_DISPLAY_SEARCH to display the full text search pane, if you enabled the full text search in HelpScribble's Project Options before compiling the help file.

 If you follow the above instructions with Microsoft Access, you'll notice that while your help topic is displayed, the table of contents and index will be those of the Access help file rather than your help file.
 This is an issue with Access, and not with HelpScribble or your HTML Help file.
-Article Q271390 in Microsoft's knowledge base gives you some VBA code that you can use to work around this issue.
+Article Q271390 in Microsoft's knowledge base used to give some VBA code that could be used to work around this issue.
 Microsoft has removed this from their site.
 But you can still find the page in the internet archive.

 Excel 2007 may leave your .chm file open and even crash after closing your VBA application.
 The solution is to explicitly close the HTML Help file in the Workbook_Deactivate() event by calling HtmlHelp(0, strHelpFile, HH_CLOSE_ALL, 0).
 You can safely make this call even if the .chm file was already closed or never opened.